 The Main Reading Room is the hub of student activity in Dinand Library.
 In addition to hosting the library's four large printers and a scanning station, this room contains the library's collection of reference books (encyclopedias, dictionaries, and more!).
-There are a variety of Windows desktops for student use as well as large tables and armchairs for group or individual study.
+This is also where you can find our latest issues of different periodicals (newspapers, magazines, and journals).
+There are a mix of Windows and Macintosh computers for student use as well as large tables and armchairs for group or individual study.
 For a quick study break, you can also check out the archives' collections and book displays in the center of the room.
 Bonus -- the Main Reading Room is home to the reference desk, where you can find a research librarian or a trained student worker to assist you throughout much of the day and evening!
-It is also just a short walk from the circulation desk, where you can check out books as well as dry erase markers, headphones, phone charagers and lockers.
+It is also just a short walk from the circulation desk, where you can check out books as well as dry erase markers, headphones, phone chargers and lockers.

 Dinand's Blue Room is designed to accommodate many students working individually or in pairs/small groups.
-There are several chalkboards spread throughout the hallway, and there is easy access to restrooms, a water fountain / bottle filling station and the vending machines as well as the library's new lockers, all located along or directly off this hallway.
+There are several chalkboards spread throughout the hallway, and there is easy access to restrooms, a water fountain / bottle filling station and the vending machines as well as the library's lockers, all located along or directly off this hallway.
 During certain times of the semester, this hallway also serves as a gallery for work created by Holy Cross art students and curated by the Student Art Society.

 This large space off the Blue Room on Dinand's basement level is available for group or individual study.
 Occasional functions and other events are held in this room, so please check for signs!
 The Levis Room includes a number of large tables, benches and whiteboards which can be moved together for group projects.
-It also contains the library's special Levis Collection (available for check-out), and a fireplace with plaques listing all of the College's previous Fenwick Scholars.
+It also contains the library's special Reilly Collection (available for check-out), and a fireplace with plaques listing all of the College's previous Fenwick Scholars.
 Bonus -- its location right off the Blue Room offers easy access to the restrooms, drinking fountain and vending machines, and the room also has a back entrance leading directly into the stacks.